CortexDeveloper/ecs-messages/README.md

 ## Next Versions Roadmap

-- Unique messages(only one instance of type can be active)
-- Messages with multiple components(without DynamicBuffer)
 - Remove API with more filters
-- Bursted version of *MessagesRemoveByComponentCommandListenerSystem*
 - More examples
-- Additional features for Editor Stats window
+- Additional features for Editor Tools
 - Performance optimization
 - Performance benchmark
-- Unit tests

 ## Contacts